Helvellyn: Tourism

-For centuries shepherds have walked over all parts of Helvellyn in the course of their work.
-It is only since the late eighteenth century that people have visited the mountain for pleasure or recreation.
+For centuries shepherds have walked over Helvellyn in the course of their work.
+Since the late eighteenth century that people have visited the mountain for pleasure or recreation.
 One of the earliest accounts of an ascent of Helvellyn for the pleasure of doing so is contained in James Clarke's guidebook of 1787.
 He quotes the account of an unnamed gentleman from Penrith who wanted to eat his dinner on Midsummer Day while sitting in a snowdrift on top of Helvellyn.
 The man left home at two in the morning, rode to Glencoyne and left his horse at a house in the valley there.
 He started to walk up the mountain at between four and five in the morning and after five hours hot and hard work he reached the snow and the summit.
 The snow was covered with dust so he had to dig for clean snow to eat with his dinner.
 He returned by a different route, reaching Glencoyne ten hours after leaving it.
-This story seems to reflect the colder climatic conditions of the eighteenth century, during the so-called "Little Ice Age".

 Poets and artists were among the early visitors to Helvellyn at the beginning of the nineteenth century.
 Samuel Taylor Coleridge did a lot of fellwalking during the years when he lived near Keswick.
 In August 1800, barely a month after moving there, he went to visit his friends William and Dorothy Wordsworth in Grasmere, taking a route over Helvellyn and arriving at ten in the evening.
 A few days later William Wordsworth with his brother John and their friend Mr Simpson made a trip up Helvellyn, setting out after breakfast and returning home at ten that evening.
 A year later, in October 1801, William and his sister Dorothy rode to Legburthwaite (to the inn at Thirlspot) and then to the top of Helvellyn before returning the same way.
 Dorothy recorded that it had been a glorious day.
 They had mists both above and below them, but the sun shone through and their views extended from the Scottish mountains to the sea at Cartmel.
 Wordsworth's poem, Inmate of a mountain dwelling (1816), celebrating the captivating power of the old mountain, was dedicated "To … on her first ascent to the summit of Helvellyn."
 John Keats speaks of Wordsworth "on Helvellyn's summit, wide awake…" in a sonnet that celebrates the poet and other artists.
 A portrait of Wordsworth, deep in thought among the clouds on the summit of Helvellyn, was painted by Benjamin Robert Haydon in 1842, an example of romanticism in portraiture.